 If a controller component of the configuration is not fully integrated in Yutraffic Office, the option for synchronization cannot be changed.
-Data synchronization is then performed when you start Yutraffic Control.
+Data synchronization is then performed when you start Sitraffic Control.

-Also see chapter 7.9.
+Also see chapter 7.9 System data.

 7.1.4.
 Motion parameter sets tab